 About Knights Brown

-We’re an independent, multidisciplinary construction company with about 280 direct employees and divisional offices in Hampshire, Bridgend and Kent.
+We’re an independent, multidisciplinary construction company with fewer than 300 direct employees and divisional offices in Hampshire, Bridgend and Kent.
 We work with public sector and private customers across southern England and Wales and serve energy sector customers all over the UK.
 We’re down to earth and approachable, with the agility to respond swiftly and decisively to changing circumstances.

 Our environmental management system is accredited to ISO 14001:2015 and we have always taken a responsible and proactive approach towards the environment.
 In 2021, we released our first comprehensive strategy to respond specifically to the climate and nature emergency.

-• Reduce absolute Scope 1 and Scope 2 GHG emissions by 42% by 2030 from a 2020 base year, and to measure and reduce Scope 3 emissions.
+“Knights Brown commits to reduce absolute Scope 1 and Scope 2 greenhouse gas emissions by 42% by 2030 from a 2020 base year, and to measure and reduce Scope 3 emissions.”